Requirements for Graduation with the TAMS Diploma

 College Advising, Applications, Letters of Recommendation, and Scholarships

-Academy students will be mailing applications for college admission and scholarships in the Fall semester of their senior year.
-It is essential students begin filling out these applications no later than the summer prior to the senior year.
-Either the College Advisor or an Academic Advisor will be assigned to every student during their second semester at TAMS to provide assistance with college and scholarship applications.
+Academy students will be mailing applications for college admission and scholarships in the Fall semester of their second year.
+It is essential students begin filling out these applications no later than the summer prior to their second year.
 Seminar presentations and workshops about the application process are given by the College Advisor.
-A Guide to College Admissions, published on-line by the TAMS Academic Office, is available to all juniors and their parents.
-Other on-line computer resources should also be used.
 Applications will require letters of recommendation from faculty and the TAMS staff.
-It is important that students become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect unique characteristics of the student.
+It is important that students become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect the unique characteristics of the student.
 Attitudes and classroom behavior that exhibit respect for authority, alertness, promptness with assigned work, imagination, and eagerness to learn are important characteristics to cultivate.
 It is necessary to give faculty and staff ample time to prepare recommendation letters – at least three weeks before the deadline for submission.
 Students should be sure to express appropriate gratitude to those who write recommendation letters.

 Numerous scholarship opportunities are available for Academy graduates who have high SAT scores, outstanding grades, strong initiative, clean disciplinary records, and good communication skills.
-These opportunities include the Siemens Competition, Intel Science Talent Search, the Goldwater scholarship, the Morris Udall Scholarship, National Merit Scholarships, along with many merit or need based scholarships given by the admitting institution.
+These opportunities include the Regeneron Competition (for second-year students), the Goldwater scholarship, the Morris Udall Scholarship, National Merit Scholarships, along with many merit or need-based scholarships given by the admitting institution.
 Official UNT transcripts are required for university and scholarship applications.
 Transcripts are obtained from the university Registrar’s Office located in the Eagle Student Services Building, and must be given to the assigned TAMS College Advisor.

 A unique feature of the TAMS experience is the opportunity to work in a research lab or on a research project either with a professor here on campus, at a medical facility such as M.D.
 Anderson or Presbyterian Hospitals, at the Johnson Space Center (NASA) in Houston, MIT, Caltech, a medical school such as UT Medical Branch in Galveston or UT-Southwestern, etc. Students are required to prepare a technical report about their work in these research projects, and occasionally are able to publish their work in a research journal.
 Students learn not only about what they would like to pursue as a career but also what they may wish not to pursue.
 Depending on budget constraints, the TAMS Academic Office can provide some scholarship support for students who choose to pursue summer research projects.
 The research experience provides an excellent source of information for the preparation of papers and essays that are part of the scholarship and university application process.

-The Fall Convocation officially begins the new academic year and is a required assembly of all Academy students.
-One junior and several seniors receive named scholarships, and qualified senior students are inducted into the National Honor Society.
+The Fall Convocation occurs on the first Wednesday of the semester and officially begins the new academic year; all students are required to attend.
+One first-year student and several second-year students receive named scholarships, and qualified second-year students are inducted into the National Honor Society.

 National Honor Society

-Seniors are inducted into the National Honor Society only once a year at the Academy Convocation in September.
+Second-year students are inducted into the National Honor Society at the Fall Convocation.
 Qualifications for induction and for continuing membership in NHS are: